0xlews/secpy-tools/README.md

 ### Description
 The Encoded String Decoder is a Python utility crafted to locate and decode strings that are encoded within a provided file.
 The tool peeks into the file, detects encoded strings following the specified formats, and decodes them, offering insights into potentially concealed or obfuscated data.

+To use this tool, follow the instructions provided in the [Encoded String Decoder README](encoded_string_decoder/README.md).

 ## 2. Caesar Cipher Decryption

 ### Description